How Do You Snake Past a 90 Degree Turn

 Why Won T My Drain Snake Make a Turn?

-If you’re having trouble getting your drain snake to make a turn, there are a few things you can try.
+If you’re having trouble getting your drain snake to make a turn, you can try a few things.
 First, check to see if the snake is kinked or tangled.
 If it is, straighten it out and try again.

 If that doesn’t work, try using a different drain snake.
 Some snakes are better suited for making tight turns than others.
 Finally, if all else fails, you may need to call a professional plumber to help clear your drains.